eclipse-che4z/che-che4z-lsp-for-hlasm/CONTRIBUTING.md

 Before contributing to the project, fork the repository and clone it, or add it as a new remote if you have already cloned the original repository.
 All the commits should be pushed to the fork in order to open pull requests from it.

 We encourage every potential contributor to read the project documetation available on the project [wiki](https://github.com/eclipse/che-che4z-lsp-for-hlasm/wiki/).
-It describes the architecture of the project, decomposes it into software components and explains their relationship.
+It describes the architecture of the project, decomposes it into software components and explains their relationships.

 All the activity on the project should begin with defining a new issue that describes the required changes.